min2ha/ukwa-site/content/target/34960/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Roseanna Cunningham MSP - Member of the Scottish Parliament for Perthshire South and Kinross-shire

 Roseanna Cunningham is Scottish National Party member of the Scottish Parliament for Perthshire South and Kinross-shire.